 - Give the jar a good shake (hold the lid on!)

-- Rub 1-2 tsp of steak rub onto each steak.
+- Rub 1-2 teaspoon of steak rub onto each steak.
 Really rub it in.
 You want to massage the steak so the whole steak is lightly covered in the rub.

 - Cover and place your steak in the fridge for at least 2 hours.